masher92/GEOG_5790/Practical3-AddIns/ReadMe.md

 ## Project 3 - AddIns

 This project builds on the contents of Practical 1 and Practical 2.
 It continues to work on tools to model the impact of a bomb exploding on the buildings in its vicinity using Arcmap.
-In Practical 1 a ModelBuilder model was created which accomplished this in ArcMap.

-Convert code we have so far so that it runs as an addin.

-An add-in is a customization, such as a collection of tools on a toolbar, that plugs into an ArcGIS Desktop application (that is, ArcMap, ArcCatalog, ArcGlobe, and ArcScene) to provide supplemental functionality for accomplishing custom tasks.

-AddIn project -
-Addin toolbar - A toolbar is a container for buttons, tools, combo boxes, tool palettes, and menus.
-Toolbars can be floating or docked in desktop applications, just like any system toolbar provided by Esri.
-Toolbars can also be activated so they show up when a desktop application is started.

-AddinButton-
-A button is the simplest form of customization that can be used to execute some business logic when clicked.

-Note:
-When making changes to addIN
+It creates an AddIn/* button which can be used to open the Geoprocessing toolbox that was created in Practical 2 and to run the Model within it.
+This creates a dialogue box prompting the user to supply the parameters required by the model:
+* A shapefile containing the location of an explosion.
+* A shapefile containing the outlines and locations of the surrounding buildings.
+* A distance at which the impact of the explosion is felt.

-Note that each time you change the addin code, you'll need to rebuild the addin.esriaddin and run the install addin wizard.
+In order to use the Add-In, the .esriaddin file must be rebuilt and the install addin wizard run.
-You'll also need to restart ArcMap.
+In order to change the content of the Add-In the "ExplosionAddin_addin.py" file in the Install folder must be used.
+The text inside 'onclick' can be altered to change the functionality associated with the Add-In.

+/* An Add-in is a customised plug in to ArcGIS desktop which allow custom tasks to be completed by supply supplementary functions.